maetyu-d/fabric/README.md

 end
 ```

-This means Fabric should allow a readable rule syntax for some advanced generators.
+This leads Fabric to allow a readable rule syntax for some advanced generators.

 ## 16. Endless Cut-Up Sequencer